-Doesn’t matter if you are carrying a laptop or planning to burn CDs/DVDs at Leh, carry enough memory cards to cover your entire shooting.
-Don’t depend on laptop HDDs or worse still, virus infested cyber café computers to copy and save your photographs!
+Doesn’t matter if you are carrying a laptop at Leh, carry enough memory cards to cover your entire shooting.
+Don’t depend on laptop hard disk drives or virus infested cyber café computers to copy and save your photographs!

 55. Torch.
 Not really needed if your mobile phone has one, but if in case it doesn’t, carry a small LED one.

 56. Money: While my recommendation would be to carry enough cash you need, to avoid wasting time withdrawing cash, it may not be feasible for everyone.

 57. Carry a pen and a small diary to jot down an address or a contact number or a brilliant idea that the journey might give you.